 Test your new zip line

-Speed Test: Have a test rider sit on the seat, and lower them down the zip line by walking or running alongside them holding a rope attached to the pulley.
+Speed Test: Have a test rider sit on the seat, and lower them down the zip line by walking or running alongside them holding a rope attached to the trolley.
 Increase the speed of each run until you are confident that the zip line will not be too fast or over extend the bungee brake if the riders are allowed to zip freely.
 Once accomplished, your zip line is ready to roll!

 © Zip Line Gear 2016